ALOPECIA LIFE COACHING FOR KIDS & TEENS

 Photo Credit (CW) – Renee Nicole Photography; Brooke Kelly Photography; Moses Inc.; Shayne Marie Photography

-The teenage years are absolutely challenging.
+The teenage years are undeniably challenging.
 When being a teen is combined with an alopecia diagnosis, fitting in, and the sensitive nature of who they are becoming, coaching becomes a practical option for your teenager.
-If your teen is feeling stuck, sad, pissed off (Yes, I have two teenagers, and I completely understand this mindset.), or uncertain about what they want to do, coaching will help them discover ways to feel and be more independent and in control of what is seen as an out-of-their-control situation.
-It’s also a great way to develop more interactive dialogue with parents.
+If your teen is feeling stuck, sad, pissed off (Yes, I have teenagers, and I completely understand this mindset.), or uncertain about what they want to do, coaching will help them discover ways to be and feel more independent and in control of what is perceived as an out-of-their-control situation.
+It’s also a great way to develop more interactive dialogue with parents, siblings, and friends.